ImmaculatePasta/Open-API/demo.md

 This is a demo

-“Note that this toothbrush is totally safe to use for children, adults, pets, and wildlife.
+“Note that this toothbrush is totally safe to use for children, adults, pets, wildlife and trees.

 Why not add another line and a space?